paelzer/PC-case-temperature-7-segment-display/README.md

     KTY81 110 temperature sensor
     Arduino NANO

-Check the pinout below to see know the components need to be connected:
+Check pinout and schematic below to know how the components need to be connected:

 	74HC595 Pin	   Display Pin
 	    Q0		       11